Ultimate Travel Guide to Tusheti, Georgia

 In keeping with the remote and rustic theme, eating and drinking in Tusheti follows very traditional patterns too.

-The cheese produced in this region is famous and needless to say you’ll enjoy a lot of it, along with the usual hearty Georgian fare of bread, eggs and meat.
+The cheese produced in this region is famous and needless to say you’ll enjoy a lot of it, as it forms a large part of Tushetian cuisine.

 Drinking is commonplace with local beer and wine in abundance.